budak7273/GameShow/README.md

 ![Device configuration](https://raw.githubusercontent.com/budak7273/GameShow/refs/heads/main/Images/Screenshots/FoundationConfiguration.png)

 To use a name other than your player display name for the purpose of `%PLAYER_ID%`, run the `/gameShowName <name>` chat command.
-This value is not saved and must be re-set upon every multiplayer rejoin.
+This value is not saved and must be set upon every multiplayer rejoin.
-To reset back to your player display name, run `/gameShowName CLEAR`.
+To swap back to using your player display name, run `/gameShowName CLEAR`.

 ## Mod Configuration